QuentinRa/blog.quentinra.dev/cyber/server/database/index.md

 $sql = "Select name,desc from product where name LIKE '%$name%'";
 ```

-If the user enter the following value instead of a product name
+If the user enter the following payload (value) instead of a product name

 ```php
 ' UNION Select username,password FROM users-- -